ajpieroni/colabination/README.md

 ## October 13th
 - [] Prepare for demo next wednesday
+Danai, Zhichen, Sandra, Alexis
+  - Make a demo branch that we can keep stable
+  - Where we're at with our project & how far can we get
 - [] update on progress
 - [] assign issues
 - [] combining art with the frontend code